Kayli/logspub/psychology.md

   - in order to enforce a boundary it has to be in your control
   - is a decision about your own behavior
   - in contrast with expectations, when its about their behavior

+- stages of attachment healing
+  - unconscious incompetence (ignorance)
+    - unclear about problems that we have
+    - unclear about results that we want
+  -

 ## iq